rrirrirr/advent-of-code/README.md

 # Advent of Code Solutions

 My solutions for Advent of Code.
-Mostly JS and Elixir, with some Haskell and Go mixed in.
+Mostly JS and Elixir, with some Go mixed in.

 ## Code Quality